Selvam-T/POS/Project/README.md

 ```

 **Product Cache:**
-- Loads all products into memory on startup (~2-3 MB for 22K products)
+- Loads all products into memory on startup
-- Provides instant lookups without repeated database queries
-- Automatically refreshes when needed
+- Keys are normalized (uppercase + trimmed) to avoid case/whitespace mismatches
+- Cache updates immediately on ADD/UPDATE/DELETE
+- Automatically refreshed after a Product dialog ADD/UPDATE/DELETE to guarantee consistency

 ## Quick Start